What is Abelflex?

 This means that Abelflex is a plastic foam that has bubbles in it that aren’t linked so water can’t run through it.

 It’s made from the same sort of foam used to make pool “noodles” – so it’s buoyant.
-The air bubbles mean it is compressible so it’s useful for creating a space in concrete that can close up if needed.
+The air bubbles mean it is spongy and compressible so it’s useful for creating a space in concrete that can close up if needed.

 So Abelflex is simply the proprietary product name for a foam filler that is 100mm high x 10mm thick or 150mm high x 10mm thick.
 It comes in rolls up to 25m long and is used in concrete work.

 The primary purpose of Abelflex is to create a gap in new concrete.
 So Abelflex is cast into the concrete and left there.

 The gap is useful when structural engineers don’t want fresh concrete to stick to existing structures or they want the fresh concrete to expand or shrink freely without affecting (pushing on) adjacent structures (including walls, other concrete, brickwork and pipework).

 Abelflex also allows new driveway and patio slabs to rotate slightly (if there is slab movement or slab heave) without cracking.

 Structural engineers sometimes use it with steel dowels if they want the new concrete to flex differently to existing concrete but want the surface to stay level (or flush) because trip hazards are bad.

 Finally, Abelflex is often wrapped around pipes before concrete is poured so that the pipes don’t break if there is slab heave or ground settlement.

 The specific features that make Abelflex useful on site are: